-Which degree programme is responsible for the course? Computer Science

 The grade is a weighted combination of the course exam and mandatory course exercises.

-Separate exams last 3 hours and 30 minutes.
-Renewal exam (marked with "(U)") is the first separate exam after the course and also a renewal exam of course exam(s).
+General exams last 3 hours and 30 minutes.
+Renewal exam (marked with "(U)") is the first general exam after the course and also a renewal exam of course exam(s).
 In a renewal exam the points student has earned during the course are taken into account.
 Exams marked with "(HT)" are allowed only to students who have completed the obligatory projects or other exercises included in those courses.
 Exams marked with "(HT/U)" are renewals to students who have completed the obligatory projects during the course.
-Separate exams might cover different area than the lectured course.
+General exams might cover different area than the lectured course.
 Check the course web page and contact the responsible teacher if in doubt.

 Will be offered as normal contact teaching, lecture course, with weekly lectures and exercise sessions.
 No distance learning option, but the course can be done as a stand-alone separate exam alternatively.